 Duties and Responsibilities:

-Must consent to, and pass, a drug screen and criminal background check as conditions of employment.
+Must consent to, and pass, a pre-employment drug screen and criminal background check as conditions of employment.
 The Strong is a smoke-free campus and smoking is not allowed on museum property.